Tabletop Game / Deviant: The Renegades

 - Additionally, if a Deviant goes too long without engagement with the things that represent their Conviction and Loyalty, their Scars get worse - and if they get bad enough, either the Deviant's Variations get more powerful, they get new Variations, or both.

 - The Power of Friendship: Loyalty, the other of the two Integrity equivalents.
-It serves as the counterpoint to Conviction for the Deviant factions — for Renegades, it has the long-term effects Conviction has for those with the conspiracies, while for those who remain it has the short-term effects Conviction does for Renegades.
+It serves as the counterpoint to Conviction for the Deviant factions — for Renegades, it has the long-term effects Conviction has for Devoted, while for Devoted it has the short-term effects Conviction does for Renegades.
+A Guardian is a Renegade who manages to strengthen their loyalties to match their convictions, stabilizing their powers... at least until such time as they end up betraying their principles.

 - Professor Guinea Pig: In some cases, a Deviant transforms themselves (a la Jekyll and The Invisible Man), but still ends up getting hunted by people who want to make use of their powers.